-As a result, when you want to do marketing on LinkedIn, you need to think more along the lines of making connections with (potential) clients, generating leads, improving your brand awareness, foster business relationships and partnerships, sharing content to generate thought leadership and lastly drive traffic to your website.
+As a result, when you want to do marketing on LinkedIn, you need to think more along the lines of making connections with (potential) clients, generating leads, improving your brand awareness, fostering business relationships and partnerships, sharing content to develop thought leadership and lastly drive traffic to your website.

-With all the recent changes in 2020, it is becoming more and more of a fun place as well, though, but the focus is still on companies and growing your business.
+With all the recent changes since 2020, it is becoming more and more of a fun place as well, though, but the focus is still on companies and growing your business.

-As a result, LinkedIn should be an important part of your companies marketing strategy if you want to become more successful.
+As a result, LinkedIn should be an essential part of your company’s marketing strategy if you want to become more successful.

-LinkedIn is a place for learning, for growing yourself and your business, people come to LinkedIn not to be directly sold too, so if you want to be successful, you should create a solid (content) marketing strategy.
+LinkedIn is a place for learning, for growing yourself and your business.
+People come to LinkedIn not to be directly sold to, so if you want to be successful, you should create a solid (content) marketing strategy.

 Content marketing, as you might know, is about solving the same problems that your product or service solves only through the media you create and promote

-It’s not about blatantly pushing your business, spamming and trying to hard sell; it’s about helping others.
+It’s not about blatantly pushing your business, spamming, and trying to sell hard; it’s about helping others.

 But when used appropriately, LinkedIn is an effective marketing tool that can take your business to the next level.